zuozhenggh/learning-library/developer-library/rest-services-for-adb-appDevLive/REST_enable_objects/REST_enable_objects.md

 ## **STEP 1**: REST Enable Business Logic (PL/SQL procedure)

 1. It's now time to REST enable our Business Logic or PL/SQL procedure we created in the previous lab.
-To start, left click out module com.oracle.livelab.api in the Database Actions breadcrumbs in the upper left of the page.
+To start, left click our module com.oracle.livelab.api in the Database Actions breadcrumbs in the upper left of the page.

     ![Database Actions breadcrumbs](./images/rest-25.png)